Mother Of Triplets Finds Two Babies Dead, Runs Into Street Screaming ‘My Babies’ In Heart-Wrenching Scene

 — The Sun (@TheSun) September 24, 2017

 An unidentified neighbor told reporters that Sarah is a single mom and she lived in the house with her triplet sons.
 Those baby boys “were her pride and joy” the neighbor is quoted saying.
-Anne Way, who is Sarah’s neighbor said that this new mom was so distraught, she was holding Ethan tightly to her chest.
+Anne Way, who is Sarah’s neighbor, said that this new mom was so distraught, she was holding Ethan tightly to her chest.

 Because of her state, the firefighters and rescue personnel wanted to take Sarah and the baby to the hospital.
 Anne said she offered to hold the baby so Sarah could put on her shoes, but she shouted, “Leave my baby.”